Children's Educational Assistance Plan Eligibility

 - Tuition grants are sent directly to the educational institution for credit against your child's account.
 The only exception to this rule is if you are receiving a taxable grant.
-Taxable grants are issued if your child is grandfathered due to the change in the dependent eligibility rule or if your child has a disability that requires an academic accommodation.
+Taxable grants are issued if your child has a disability that requires an academic accommodation.

 - Princeton University is not responsible for late payment fees or finance charges incurred if the grant is not received prior to the payment due date stated on the application form or tuition bill.
 Tuition grants are processed in the order in which they are received by the Office of Human Resources and are generally processed within six weeks of receipt.

 - You must indicate on your application if your child is receiving any other scholarships, grants, or awards, and this information must be listed on the bill or a copy of the child's financial aid award letter must be submitted.
 The Princeton University grant will not exceed the remaining tuition costs, if any, after such other financial support is deducted from your child's eligible expenses.